RAF Usworth: Post-war period

 Flying did return to Usworth when No. 31 Gliding School RAF formed sometime in 1944, giving elementary flying training to cadets of the Air Training Corps, from local squadrons in the north-east.
 An Aircrew Disposal Unit arrived on 24 June 1944, being responsible for finding posts for tour-expired aircrew, many from overseas.
 This unit was supplemented from 10 August 1944 when No. 2739 & No. 2759 Squadrons of the Royal Air Force Regiment took up residence.
 Their stay was brief as they departed for overseas duty on 18 September 1944.
 The departure of the RAF regiment was followed quickly by that of the Aircrew Disposal Unit which relocated to RAF Baginton (Coventry) on 22 September 1944.
 Once again the airfield reverted to care and maintenance under the control of No. 14 Maintenance Unit RAF, based at RAF Carlisle.
 This unit retained control of Usworth through to 1952 and stored various items at the airfield, including parachutes and engines.
 At one stage several hundred Armstrong Siddeley Cheetah XIX engines were stored in their packing cases in the Lamella hangar.

 In 1952 Airwork Ltd took over the maintenance and flying training for the de Havilland Canada DHC-1 Chipmunk of Durham University Air Squadron and No. 23 Reserve Flying School RAF plus the Avro Anson 21s of No. 2 Basic Air Navigation School RAF (both serving the RAFVR) the CFI was 'Ernie Lancaster'.
 Airwork themselves flew 2 Percival Proctors, 2 Airspeed Oxfords and a de Havilland Dragon Rapide.

 The Chipmunks were kept in the east end of the Lamella hangar at night and pushed out on to the tarmac during the day to allow minor maintenance to be carried out.
 Majors were carried out for all aircraft in the west end of the Lamella hangar.

 When the government of the day closed half the VR air stations Usworth was closed.
 Sunderland council then bought it and a small airline flew for a short time.

 Sunderland Airport

 On 3 July 1962, RAF Usworth was purchased by Sunderland Corporation for £27,000, and reopened as Sunderland Airport.
 Sunderland Corporation re-laid the runways, while Runway 23/05 was extended to 3,838 ft and renovated the hangar, and in June 1963, Sunderland Flying Club came into being.
 On 28 June 1964, an Open Day and commemorative ceremony took place to celebrate the rebirth of what was then Sunderland Airport.

 Current status

 The main site of the former Sunderland Airport/RAF Usworth is now the Nissan Motor Manufacturing UK car plant and the North East Land, Sea and Air Museums is also located immediately north of the factory.
+It is also the home of the squadron of the 2214(Usworth) Royal Air Force air cadets since 1941 and plays a key role in the community including fundraising, and parades for remembrance; it also hosts a range of activities for young people, including flying, gliding, shooting, first aid, leadership, and field craft.